gvwilson/sdxjs/data-table/index.md

 ### Immutability

-All of our implementations will treat each data table as <span g="immutable">immutable</span>: once we have created it, we will not modify its contents.
+All of our implementations will treat each data table as <span g="immutable" i="immutable data">immutable</span>: once we have created it, we will not modify its contents.
 This doesn't actually have much impact on performance